Simpsonville

 Facts + Figures

-You’ll never forget your first two scoops at the Ice Cream Station, located in a park in the heart of downtown.
+You’ll never forget your first two scoops at the Ice Cream Station, located on South Main Street in the heart of downtown.
 But that’s just the sweet ending for your culinary adventures: Simpsonville is home to options from finger-lickin’ barbecue at Smoqued BBQ to Stella’s Southern Bistro, whose polished service, hand-crafted cocktails and locally source cuisine have earned accolades.
-1885 Tap Room has dozens of taps for the beer-curious, and the Warehouse at Vaughn’s provides an indoor-outdoor food hall and social gathering spot where you can satisfy everyone’s cravings.
+1885 Tap Room in Burdette Central has dozens of taps for the beer-curious, and the Warehouse at Vaughn’s provides an indoor-outdoor food hall and social gathering spot where you can satisfy everyone’s cravings.

 In addition, Simpsonville residents are just a few miles from one of the nation’s largest foodie hubs: Greenville, which has been a “Foodie Paradise” by Southern Living and topped Tasting Table’s list of “America’s Most Underrated Foodie Cities.”